Home > Random

 'Compleat' in accepting (a) numeric and text input, (b) string, text-as-words and text-as-sentences input, and (c) producing output in four formats.
 Works offline.
 Tip - Need 10 random words (or numbers) from 100?
 Run 100 words or 1-100 through Compleat Randomizer and select first 10.

-Related: These are up-front or freestanding randomizers; several Lextutor routines use integrated randomizers behind the scenes for motivation/novelty & to prevent unwanted sequence-learning: GroupLex, Reaction Time, Dictator, Freq Train, MultiConc, and N-word/rational Cloze.
+Related: The routines above are up-front or freestanding randomizers; however, several Lextutor routines use integrated randomizers behind the scenes for motivation/novelty & to prevent shallow stimulus-response sequence-learning: GroupLex, Reaction Time, Dictator, Freq Train, MultiConc, and N-word/rational Cloze.

 Built from discussions in coder blogs and forums, focused on language issues by T. Cobb, Université du Québec à Montréal